 CFI provides leadership by developing and maintaining diverse, collaborative and results-driven partnerships that advance food safety.

 Barbara Kowalcyk, Ph.D.
 Epidemiology and Biostatistics CFI Founder

-An internationally respected expert in food safety and foodborne illness, Dr. Barbara Kowalcyk is co-founder and CEO of the Center for Foodborne Illness Research & Prevention (CFI), a national non-profit organization dedicated to preventing foodborne disease.
-Barb sees CFI as a knowledge broker, bridging the gap between research and policy.
+An internationally respected expert in food safety and foodborne illness, Dr. Barbara Kowalcyk is co-founder and former CEO of the Center for Foodborne Illness Research & Prevention (CFI).
+Currently, Barb serves as a CFI Board Director.

 Barb has a strong analytical background with an undergraduate degree from the University of Dayton in Mathematics and a master’s degree in applied statistics from the University of Pittsburgh.
 In 2011, she earned her Doctorate in Environmental Health with a focus in Epidemiology and Biostatistics from the University of Cincinnati.

 Barb spent the first 10 years of her career in the pharmaceutical industry as a biostatistician conducting clinical research.
 In 2001, her focus shifted to food safety when her 2 ½ year old son Kevin died from complications due to an E. coli O157:H7 infection.
 Her family’s story was featured in the 2009 Academy Award nominated documentary Food, Inc. (Read Kevin's Story here)